vixrodriguez/Onmosis-0.43/README.md

 Steps for installation:

-1. Move the all file download to /opt
+1. Move the all files downloaded to /opt directory

 2. From root user
 ```
    1. $ export OSMOSIS_HOME=/opt/osmosis-0.43